GitNation/JavaScript-frameworks-devs-summit/README.md

 ## Where and when?

-Summit to take place in **Amsterdam, May 31st at 15:00-18:00 CEST**.
+Summit to take place in **Amsterdam, June 12 at 15:00-18:00 CEST**.
 This time it is a sattelite event of JSNation conference but happens at another location in Amsterdam that is disclosed to participants only.

 ## What to expect?

-- Number of participants: 10-20
+- Number of participants: 10-15
 - Setting: round table like meeting room
 - Timing: 14:30-15:00 participants are gathering; 15:00-18:00 meeting
-- Moderator: Miško Hevery (Builder.io, Qwik Creator)
+- Moderator: Daniel Afonso (Developer Advocate at OLX, OS Awards Program Committee Member)

 ## Every participant can
 - Make a presentation